ItsJonQ/lil-b/README.md

 ![Lil B Logo](https://raw.githubusercontent.com/ItsJonQ/bootstrap-lil-b/master/images/bootstrap-lil-b-banner.jpg)

 Lil' B is a Bootstrap Reset Stylesheet.
-Lil' B was created to"fix" some margin/spacing inconsistencies and various nuances of with Bootstrap.
+It was created to"fix" some margin/spacing inconsistencies and various nuances of with Bootstrap.
+Lil' B also has a handful of helper classes to make bootstrappin' your theme that much easier.

 ### How To Use ###
 - Download the bootstrap-lil-b.css file and add it to your project